 FAQs: Real Estate Law

-Did you know that very often controversies that result in litigation involving real estate transactions could have been avoided by a comprehensive, well drafted agreement at the inception or early stages of a real estate transaction?
+Did you know that disputes that result in litigation involving real estate transactions, very often could have been avoided by a comprehensive, well drafted NY real estate contract of sale?
+The negotiation and drafting of the real estate contract is perhaps the most important phase of the real estate transaction.

-Furthermore, potential problems can often be avoided if the underlying issues are properly addressed in the contract of sale.
-Having a skilled contracts negotiator and draftsman on your side can stack the odds in your favor.
+Furthermore, potential problems can often be avoided if the underlying issues are properly addressed in the NY real estate contract of sale.
+Having a skilled real estate contracts negotiator and draftsman on your side can stack the odds in your favor.

-Most real estate transactions are contingent upon the purchaser obtaining financing.
-Although some lenders can issue a mortgage commitment within a matter of days after receiving the completed loan application, many lenders take up to 4 weeks or more to issue a written loan commitment.
+Most real estate transactions are contingent upon the purchaser obtaining mortgage financing.
+Although some lenders may issue a mortgage commitment within a matter of days after receiving the completed loan application, many lenders take up to 4 weeks or more to issue a written mortgage loan commitment.

-For houses and condominiums, the Purchaser’s attorney will obtain a title search, including various departmental searches.
+For houses, condominiums, commercial property, or land, the Purchaser’s attorney will obtain a title search, including various departmental searches.
 The title report may identify title defects, or other issues that must be resolved.

 For co-op apartments, the Purchaser’s attorney will usually obtain a “co-op search” which may identify liens or other title defects or encumbrances that need to be satisfied or otherwise resolved.
+Purchasing a co-op title insurance policy is an option as well.
 The Purchaser of a co-op apartment will usually be required to submit a detailed co-op application to the co-op’s Board of Directors, together with requested financial documents, character references, etc. Thereafter, an interview of the prospective Purchaser will be conducted by the co-op’s Board of Directors.
 The purchase of a co-op apartment is usually contingent upon the co-op’s Board of Directors’ approval of the Purchaser.
-Often the Purchaser may need to wait several weeks for the coop’s Board of Directors to schedule and conduct the interview, and to advise the Purchaser of the Board’s decision.
+Often the Purchaser may need to wait several weeks for the co-op’s Board of Directors to schedule and conduct the interview, and to advise the Purchaser of the Board’s decision.

 What are “Closing Costs” and Why Am I Paying So Much Money at the Closing?